tesnos/tangerine/readme.md

 ## Known Issues:
-- Some flac files have issues
+- Some flac files have issues with playback speed
 - Scrubbing within wav files can cause odd behavior with the progress of the file
 - Scrubbing within flac files may take several seconds depending on the size of the file